Need an EPC in Slough?

 How Much Is An EPC?

 An EPC typically costs between £50 – £120.
-This is dependent upon size of property and location.
-Typically it is cheaper if going straight to a certified Assessor as opposed to using a third party like an Estate Agent or a marketing company.
+This depends on size of property and location.
+Typically it is cheaper if going directly to an accredited Assessor as opposed to using a third party like an Estate Agent or a marketing company.

 What Customers Are Saying